yuanjisun/marine/README.md

 The goal of `marine` is to help marine science researchers analyze CTD data quickly without going through the whole complex data set.

+I provide two sample .cn file for the general public to test the package.
+The file names are `sample_CTD.cnv` and `sample_CTD_2.cnv`, which are in the main directory of this package.

 Installation
 ============